The History of Kalāhikiola Church

 The floor and ceiling were made of koa wood, sawn in the mountains of Waimea, and delivered to Kawaihae, where they were sailed to Mahukona, then off-loaded and carried on the shoulders of the men of the church to the construction site. the original bell had cracked from use; funds were raised so that a new bell could be purchased.

 The church, completed in 1855, is essentially the same structure that remains today.

 Reverend Bond quickly learned to speak Hawaiian and served as the churchʻs pastor for 43 years.
 All services in the church were conducted in the Hawaiian language until 1954.
 The Kalāhikiola Church was known as the "Hawaiian Church" in Kohala.
 Other churches came along later to serve the arriving immigrants.

 In 1954 the Kalāhikiola Church merged with the Bethany Church (Japanese & Chinese), and the Kohala Union Church (Caucasian).
 In 1984 the Pilgrim Church (Filipino) joined.

-Upon sewing the destruction, Reverand George Baybrook cried, just as Reverend Bond had done amid the ruins of the wooden church in 1849.
+Upon seeing the destruction, Reverand George Baybrook cried, just as Reverend Bond had done amid the ruins of the wooden church in 1849.

-Mostly insured, reconstruction began in December 2009, and was completed in February, 2010.
+Mostly insured, reconstruction began in December 2009 and was completed in February 2010.
 The church was rebuilt to modern standards.
-The 32 inch walls were replaced with concrete blocks covered in plaster, and with a flexible wooden wall not he inside, also covered in plaster.
-The original stones from he church building now form a 550-foot wall around the church grounds.
+The 32-inch walls were replaced with concrete blocks covered in plaster, and with a flexible wooden wall, not the inside, also covered in plaster.
+The original stones from the church building now form a 550-foot wall around the church grounds.

 The church is on both the State and National Register of Historic Places as a component of the Bond District.